The Little Ice Age (LIA) received much attention by those who were affected by it. Much was written about it, and most of that was forgotten again.

 Temperature measurements via thermometers was not done, globally and reliably, until after reliable thermometers and methods to use them spread, globally.
-Proxies exist and are ever more often discovered and examined to yield data from which trustworthy estimates of what temperature trends were in ever more locations all over Earth, for when no thermometers existed.
+Proxies exist and are ever more often discovered and examined to yield data from which trustworthy [and of course at times not so trustworthy] estimates [are produced] of what temperature trends were in ever more locations all over Earth, for when no thermometers existed.
 A collection of indicators of such studies can be examined at the website of CO2 Science, for example, identifying proxies that show evidence of the Medieval Warm Period and the Little Ice Age being found all over the Earth, in this:

 - Earth’s Climatic History: The Last 1,000 Years;